LUNETA PARK

 Luneta has been a place for families to enjoy picnics during sundays and holidays.
 Thousands or even hundreds of thousands of tourists both local and foreign visits Luneta monthly.

-One good trivia here is that the flagpole located in front of the Rizal monument is the kilometre zero which means it is the starting point for al
+One good trivia here is that the flagpole located in front of the Rizal monument is the kilometre zero which means it is the starting point for all

 PLACES TO GO AT LUNETA PARK